VaishnaviRane24/SQL-TASK-3/README.md

 **Files Included**

-`sql task 3.sql` – Complete SQL script with table creation, data insertion, and all queries.
+`sql task 3.sql` → Complete SQL script with table creation, data insertion, and all queries.
+`README.md` → Documentation of the task
 ---